-ELIGIBLE GREEN PROJECTS EXAMPLES OF ENVIRONMENTAL KPIS Renewable Energy Total CO2 emissions reduced/avoided in tonnes Annual Energy Generation in GWh/a and MW Length of grids in km Clean Transportation Total CO2 emissions reduced/avoided in tonnes Number of refinanced vehicles Number of charging stations, fuel stations, etc. Length of the tracks in km Residential Green Buildings Total CO2 emissions reduced/avoided in tonnes Number of refurbished houses Public Green Buildings Total CO2 emissions reduced/avoided in tonnes Number and usage of refurbished buildings (m) Terrestrial and Aquatic Biodiversity Conservation and Climate Change Adaptation Km of sewers in the river and in the catchment area Km of renatured parts Number of species in the aquatic and terrestrial biodiversity (animals, plants, fungus, etc.) Number of species in the Macrobenthos Annually prevented flooding damages in EUR (Re-)Created retention basins in m (Re-)Created water areas, floodplains and adjacent land areas (real wetlands) in m Sustainable (Waste) Water Management Number of persons benefiting directly from access to clean drinking water provided by local waterworks and sewage treatment plants Energy Efficiency Percentage of increase in energy efficiency Pollution Prevention and Control Waste prevented, minimised, reused or recycled in % of total waste or in tonnes p.a.
-Kg of raw material per produced unit before and after Percentage of reduction in resource consumption Sustainable Management of Living Natural Resources and Land Use Forest and agriculture area in hectares, net carbon sequestration Preserved natural landscapes in hectare Eco-efficient and/or Circular Economy adapted Products, Production Techniques and Processes Total CO2 emissions reduced/avoided in tonnes Reusable and/or recycled product elements Amount of reduced resource input

-\ The avoided / reduced CO2-emissions are calculated against the energy mix of North Rhine-Westphalia, Germany and the EU.
-The total savings will furthermore be shown as: per year and million EUR, per year and per bond volume and during the total lifetime of the bond

-Opinion: ISS-oekom finds that the reporting is fully aligned to the requirements of the GBPs.
+ELIGIBLE GREEN PROJECTS EXAMPLES OF ENVIRONMENTAL KPIS Renewable Energy Total CO2 emissions reduced/avoided in tonnes Annual Energy Generation in GWh/a and MW Length of grids in km Clean Transportation Total CO2 emissions reduced/avoided in tonnes Number of refinanced vehicles Number of charging stations, fuel stations, etc. Length of the tracks in km Residential Green Buildings Total CO2 emissions reduced/avoided in tonnes Number of refurbished houses Public Green Buildings Total CO2 emissions reduced/avoided in tonnes Number and usage of refurbished buildings (m2) Terrestrial and Aquatic Biodiversity Conservation and Climate Change Adaptation Km of sewers in the river and in the catchment area Km of renatured parts Number of species in the aquatic and terrestrial biodiversity (animals, plants, fungus, etc.) Number of species in the Macrobenthos Annually prevented flooding damages in EUR (Re-)Created retention basins in m3 (Re-)Created water areas, floodplains and adjacent land areas (real wetlands) in m2 Sustainable (Waste) Water Management Number of persons benefiting directly from access to clean drinking water provided by local waterworks and sewage treatment plants Energy Efficiency Percentage of increase in energy efficiency Pollution Prevention and Control Waste prevented, minimised, reused or recycled in % of total waste or in tonnes p.a.
+Kg of raw material per produced unit before and after Percentage of reduction in resource consumption Sustainable Management of Living Natural Resources and Land Use Forest and agriculture area in hectares, net carbon sequestration Preserved natural landscapes in hectare Eco-efficient and/or Circular Economy adapted Products, Production Techniques and Processes Total CO2 emissions reduced/avoided in tonnes Reusable and/or recycled product elements Amount of reduced resource input ^{} The avoided / reduced CO2-emissions are calculated against the energy mix of North Rhine-Westphalia, Germany and the EU 27.
+The total savings will furthermore be shown as: per year and million EUR, per year and per bond volume and during the total lifetime of the bond Opinion: ISS ESG finds that the reporting is fully aligned to the requirements of the GBPs.
 This includes publishing on a regular basis and disclosure of the type of content that will be reported.

-External review
+The intended impact reporting, with specific and granular indicators for each Use of Proceeds category, reflects best market practice.
+Sustainability Quality of the Green Bond Asset Pool

-Second Party Opinion (SPO)

-Before the green bond issuance, NRW.BANK will publish an external review in form of an SPO on its website.
-This independent review will provide investors with the following information:

-- Alignment with the Green Bond Principles (GBP) - SDGs targeted by the asset categories of the respective bond - Consideration of environmental aspects during planning and construction of the projects - Performance of essential KPIs: lifecycle and supply chain analyses, compliance with national law, fulfilment of social standards and workers' rights, etc. - Overview of NRW.BANK's overall sustainability performance
+External review Second Party Opinion (SPO) Before the green bond issuance, NRW.BANK will publish an external review in form of an SPO on its website.
+This independent review will provide investors with the following information: - Alignment with the Green Bond Principles (GBP) - SDGs targeted by the asset categories of the respective bond - Consideration of environmental aspects during planning and construction of the projects - Performance of essential KPIs: lifecycle and supply chain analyses, compliance with national law, fulfilment of social standards and workers' rights, etc. - Overview of NRW.BANK's overall sustainability performance Verification Furthermore, NRW.BANK follows the recommendation of the GBP of including an external verification by having its Non-Financial Disclosure (NFD) reviewed by an external auditor.
+The NRW.BANK Green Bond Programme is part of its NFD.